-Once again, I had the opportunity to collaborate with another artist on a photoshoot with myself as the photographer, and them as the "model".
-I'm really enjoying the chance to work on my photography and get to know other individuals better along the way.
+I had the opportunity to collaborate with another artist on a photo shoot.
+This time with myself as the photographer, and them as the “model”.
+I’m really enjoying the chance to work on my photography and get to know other individuals better along the way!

 This week, I shot with Gyspsysaint Cosplay for his Booker Dewitt costume from the game Bioshock Infinite.
-I even tried something new and made a "sneak peak" video while we were shooting as a promo for this post.
-I was very excited to be able to throw it together so quickly to share with everyone, and on my phone no less!
+I even made a “sneak peak” video while we were shooting as a promo for this post.
+I’ve never made a video using apps on my phone, which was a lot of fun.

-So far, both this and last time I played photographer, it has been incredibly cold outside, (winter is coming guys...) which definitely helps to keep things moving quickly on one hand (thaw way everyone can feel their hands by the end of the day), but it's a bit disheartening if you want to try more ideas out.
-I think we found a happy medium of pushing ourselves a bit longer than originally planned without freezing too much.
+So far, both this and last time I played photographer, it has been incredibly cold outside.
+It definitely helps you move quickly, but it’s a bit disheartening if you want to try more ideas out.
+I think we found a happy medium of pushing ourselves longer than originally planned without freezing too much.

 What I noticed with shooting someone dressed for a cosplay is that people are just as interested in seeing what is happening, but only for a brief amount of time.
-Of course, this only based off two shoots I've been the coordinator for, and I'm sure the fact that one was with an hour-glass figured woman, wearing a slightly revealing dress ,versus the other being of a man in dress pants and a vest, holding a strange looking tool and a taped off gun (to signify it's not a real weapon in public) had a lot to do with it.
+Of course, this is based off the only two shoots I’ve coordinated.

-I've known from a model's stand point how hard it can be to try and stay focused on your shoot and not let strangers staring get to you, but I never thought about it being just as frustrating for the photographer as well.
-Especially when I had to move around to take shots, and people were driving past us going extra slow to see what was happening, and I had to wait for them to pass before I could start shooting again (ah, the one downfall of having a prime lens and needing to run into the street for a well framed 3/4 shot).
+From a model’s standpoint, I know how hard it can be to stay focused on your shoot and not let strangers staring get to you.
+But I never thought about it being just as frustrating for the photographer as well.
+Especially when I had to move around to take shots, and people were driving past us going extra slow to see what was happening.
+Then I had to wait for them to pass before I could start shooting again.